 A recurring phishing simulation — invoice changes, vendor banking updates, opposing-counsel impersonation, settlement redirection — covers the training requirement and addresses the actual loss patterns.
 Our Managed Security Awareness Training service handles the cadence.

-What does not lower the premium
+What does not change underwriting much

 Firms often spend in the wrong places.
 Things that look like security but do not move underwriting in 2026:

-- a more expensive next-generation firewall, by itself
+- a more expensive firewall, by itself

 - stacking two or three antivirus products on the same machine